Innocent Joint Filer Tax Liability Relief

 - You provide a copy of the IRS Final Determination Letter.

-If you failed to include community income on your separate tax return, you may be entitled to relief if you meet all the following conditions:
+If you failed to include community income on your separate tax return, and FTB assessed additional tax against you based on that omitted community property income, you may be entitled to relief from having that community property income included as part of your own gross income if you meet all the following conditions:

 - You did not file a joint tax return.